MicrosoftDocs/fabric-docs/docs/data-science/model-scoring-predict.md

 ## Generate PREDICT code from an ML model's item page

 From any ML model's item page, you can choose either of the following options to start generating batch predictions for a specific model version with PREDICT.
-- Use a guided UI experience to generate PREDICT code for you
+- Use a guided UI experience to generate PREDICT code
 - Copy a code template into a notebook and customize the parameters yourself

 ### Use a guided UI experience